panda-july/NYC-Taxi-Generous-Tipper-Prediction/README.md

 ### Issues
 * Not representative data.
 This dataset only had credit tip data, cash tip were not included.
 * Lack of data.
-This dataset didn't include tip percent feature, could not know the actual tip percent passengers .
+This dataset didn't include tip percent feature, could not know the actual tip percent.
 * Vendor 1 and Vendor 2 may have different way to round tip_amount, one vendor may round down to 0.05, another one may round  to 0.01.
 The calculated tip percent may different from passenger actual choice.
   |Vendor|tip_amount calculation(assumption)|Example|
   |:-|:-|:-|